Frederik Meijer Gardens & Sculpture Park

 1000 E Beltline Ave NE, Grand Rapids, MI 49525

 It’s more than just a stunning botanical garden or well-heeled sculpture park.
-Changing with every season, Frederik Meijer Gardens is a delight any time of year.
+Changing with every season, Frederik Meijer Gardens, or FMG, is a delight any time of year.

 This worth-the-drive destination contains over 150 acres of fun for every family member.

 Looking for the ultimate experience?
 Check out Little Dreamers Sleepovers and Events.